 In a wider environmental sense, we are bound to our oceans.
 Most of the oxygen we breathe is generated by the waters that cover our globe; they absorb large amounts of carbon dioxide and possess a massive presence on global tidal currents, which hold a pivotal role in regulating the climate.

-That is why it is crucial to be informed and educated on what is going on in our aquatic backyard.
-So as we head into World Oceans Day, we want to highlight the dangers our oceans face and the sustainable solutions that are being developed so we can keep our oceans ticking.
+That is why it is crucial to be informed and educated on issues regarding our aquatic backyard.
+In this article, we'll highlight the dangers our oceans face and the sustainable solutions that are being developed to mitigate them.

 Blue finance for the sustainability of ocean ecosystems

-Besides the essential role it plays for the Earth’s equilibrium, the ocean is a true powerhouse in terms of economic value.
-The range of goods and services provided worldwide is conservatively estimated by the Boston Consulting Group at around $2.5 trillion each year, with global assets valued at more than $24 trillion.
+Besides the essential role it plays in the Earth’s equilibrium, the ocean is a true powerhouse in terms of economic value.
+According to the Boston Consulting Group, the range of goods and services provided worldwide is conservatively estimated at around $2.5 trillion each year, with global assets valued at more than $24 trillion.

-Making it little wonder why a turning point towards building a sustainable future in terms of the ocean is the so-called ‘blue finance.‘ With investors and companies keeping their eye and their money on developing new innovative technologies and practices such as offshore wind farms, zero-carbon ship fuels, restoring coastal ecosystems to sequester carbon, and securing the livelihoods of local communities.
+A turning point towards building a sustainable future in terms of the ocean is the so-called ‘blue finance.‘ Namely, investors and companies are keeping their eye and their money on developing new innovative technologies and practices such as offshore wind farms, zero-carbon ship fuels, restoring coastal ecosystems to sequester carbon, and securing the livelihoods of local communities.

-But in comparison to other areas of sustainable development, ocean sustainability is facing many challenges and struggles when attracting business investment.
-This is reflected by the fact that the largest investments towards keeping the oceans healthy come from philanthropy and development aid.
+Compared to other areas of sustainable development, ocean sustainability faces many challenges and struggles when attracting business investment.
+This is reflected by the fact that the largest investments toward keeping the oceans healthy come from philanthropy and development aid.
 Unfortunately, businesses still don’t comprehend the risks of damaging such a valuable resource and the reward of shifting towards sustainable business.